Shane Gillis: 2020–present: Career expansion

 In December 2020, Gillis and comedian John McKeever launched the web series Gilly and Keeves, featuring comedy sketches starring Gillis and McKeever such as "ISIS Toyota", "Uncle Daycare", and "Trump Speed Dating".
 On September 7, 2021, Gillis released his first live comedy special, Shane Gillis: Live in Austin on YouTube.
 Comedy website The Laugh Button ranked Gillis's special in second place in their top 20 comedy specials of 2021.
 Since 2021, Gillis has made a series of appearances on Joe Rogan's podcast The Joe Rogan Experience alongside comics Mark Normand and Ari Shaffir, known as the "Protect Our Parks" episodes.
 Gillis released his second live comedy special, Shane Gillis: Beautiful Dogs on September 5, 2023, on Netflix.
 Since 2018, Shane Gillis has been a regular part of the annual comedy festival Skankfest.

 In 2023, Gillis had a recurring role on the Peacock series Bupkis, starring Pete Davidson.
 In 2024, Gillis hosted the February 24 episode of Saturday Night Live (season 49, episode 12), nearly four and a half years after his firing from the show in September 2019.
-Gillis's hosting received mixed reviews.
+Gillis' hosting received mixed reviews.

 In February 2024, Gillis struck a deal with Netflix for a scripted workplace comedy as well as his second special with the streamer.
 Gillis would serve as an executive producer, a writer and co-creator of the show Tires based on his pilot on YouTube.
 The six-episode series premiered on May 23 on the service.
 Tires was renewed for a second season on May 21, 2024.
 In 2024, Gillis also appeared in the music video for Eminem's new single "Houdini."